albina-m/fake-reviews-project/README.md

   - Try deep learning models (BERT or similar, if resources allow)
   - Ensemble multiple models

-- **Data Expansion:**
-  - Apply the pipeline to other product categories (e.g., Beauty, Children)
-  - Combine multiple datasets for better generalization

 - **Label Quality:**
   - Improve heuristic labeling
   - Incorporate manual or crowdsourced annotation for ground truth

-- **Deployment:**
-  - Package the best model for API or batch inference
-  - Prepare for deployment on cloud platforms (e.g., Azure, AWS)

-- **Monitoring & Maintenance:**
-  - Monitor model performance on new data
-  - Regularly retrain with updated datasets

 ## License